Undergraduate Policies and Procedures

 Courses with a Level 3 prerequisite: BUS1232 (Day), BUS2224 (Day), MTH1216, MTH1322, MTH2606.

 Level 4 Trigonometry/Precalculus

-Students passing at this level demonstrate understanding of Trigonometry and Precalculus skills and concepts: definition of a function; combinations of functions; composition of functions and inverse functions; definitions, graphs, and applications of trigonometric functions (e.g., sine, cosine, tangent) and their inverses; equations and graphs of conic sections: ellipse, circle, parabola, and hyperbola; sequences, series, and sigma notation; systems of equations and matrices; complex numbers; and factorials, permutations, and combinations.
+Students passing at this level demonstrate understanding of Trigonometry and Precalculus skills and concepts: definition of a function; combinations of functions; composition of functions and inverse functions; definitions, graphs, and applications of trigonometric functions (e.g. sine, cosine, tangent) and their inverses; equations and graphs of conic sections: ellipse, circle, parabola, and hyperbola; sequences, series and sigma notation; systems of equations and matrices; complex numbers; factorials, permutations, and combinations.

 C. Reviewing for the Math Placement Test

 Students are encouraged to get a sense of the style and substance of the questions on the placement exam by looking at sample questions.
-For a short set of sample questions and a general description of the test, please visit the Math Placement Web page under the Tutorial Center website at http://www.ndnu.edu/academics/acad-success-center/tutorial-center/default.aspx and read the student guide.
-At that website, students can also link to other institutions' websites for more sample questions.
+For a short set of sample questions and a general description of the test, please visit the Tutorial Center web site at http://www.tutorialcenter.ndnu.edu and read the student guide.
+At that web site, students can also link to other institutions' web sites for more sample questions.

 Modern Language Placement Tests are offered to any student wishing to continue his/her study of French or Spanish.

 Each applicant to the music program (BFA, MFA) must complete a diagnostic test of musicianship skills in the areas of theory, ear training, and vocal and keyboard sight-reading.
 Results of these diagnostic tests will be used in planning the student's total music program.